Hernández de Córdoba expedition: In scholarship

 The quasi-first-hand of Bernal Díaz del Castillo, and the second-hand account by Bartolomé de las Casas, have become influential sources in scholarly literature, though at least some historians have come to question their accuracy, with Fernando Tola de Habich recently calling them 'the most outlandish' accounts of the expedition.
 Nevertheless, the Castillo chronicle remains influential in scholarly literature.
 For instance, it is followed by Tola de Habich (to some extent), Jorge Victoria Ojeda (mostly), and Inga Clendinnen (mostly).

 Quite a few of the campaign's details have come to be questioned.
 Firstly, the fleet's earliest point of arrival is commonly regarded as Isla Mujeres, following a 16th-century chronicle which listed 'a punta which he [Córdoba] named de las Mujeres as the fleet's first landing point.
 However, Tola de Habich argues that said chronicle, and still other historical sources, do not lend support for Isla Mujeres as the first landing point, but rather indicate some cape on the mainland, possibly Punta Mujeres or Cape Catoche.
 Similarly, Victoria Ojeda, following Marshall H Saville, rejects Isla Mujeres as the first landing point, deeming Cape Catoche as the likelier place.
 Secondly, the expedition's objective is variously reported as either to kidnap people to force into enslavement in the Lucayan archipelago or Bay Islands, or to discover new lands.
 Tola de Habich deems the former 'the most probable and supported [by evidence],' but nonetheless concedes the aim may have additionally been the latter one.
 Victoria Ojeda makes a similar assessment.
 Thirdly, since the influential 16th century chronicle of Castillo, quite a few historians have confused Potonchán for Champotón.
 In a recent paper, the independent scholar José N Itarriaga clarifies that the Hernández de Córdoba expedition landed at Champotón, a pre-Columbian city coincident with the modern Mexican city of Champotón, Campeche, and not at Potonchán, a pre-Columbian city coincident with the modern Mexican city of Frontera, Tabasco.
 (Note: Further details questioned include the number of expeditionary funders and organisers, and the Champotón battle casualties (Tola de Habich 2018).)

 Both achievements credited to the expedition have been disputed.
-For instance, while it is popularly regarded as the first non-Amerindian discovery of the Yucatán Peninsula, Victoria Ojeda notes the feat might rather be attributed to the 1508–1509 Pinzón–Solís voyage, or the 1511 stranding of Gonzalo Guerrero, Jerónimo de Aguilar, and company.
+For instance, while it is popularly regarded as the first non-Amerindian discovery of the Yucatán Peninsula, Victoria Ojeda notes the feat might rather be attributed to the 1508–1509 Pinzón–Solís voyage, or the 1511 stranding of Guerrero, Aguilar, and company.
 Tola de Habich makes a similar observation, further noting the Peter Martyr map as possible evidence in support of the former.
 Curiously, the 1562 Chronicle of Chac Xulub Chen, by Ah Nakuk Pech, seems to attribute non-Amerindian discovery to the latter.
 Similarly, some scholars ascribe first non-Amerindian contact with the Maya civilisation to the 1502 Honduran leg of Columbus's fourth voyage, or the aforementioned 1511 stranding.
 Tola de Habich nonetheless underlines the importance of this expedition as the one which 'opened the doors' to Mesoamerica, thus leading to Spanish conquest thereof.